normanbarber/hoarderless-css/README.md

 ### Specs
 Currently this tool identifies any of the selector types listed below or any combination.
-These include some of the most commonly used combinators but will be including more as I have time
+These include some of the more commonly used combinators, and selector types
 * class
 * id
 * tag